meltwater/mlabs-koa/docs/README.md

 All configuration options have sensible defaults so no config options are required.

+#### Example

+A full example of a `default.json` config file is given below.
+All custom options are shown and third party middleware are given as empty objects for completeness.

+TODO

 #### `port`

 The port to run the server on.